Morgan Stanley, RBC, others settle currency rigging lawsuit in U.S.

-NEW YORK (Reuters) - Morgan Stanley (MS.N), Royal Bank of Canada (RY.TO) and three other banks agreed to pay a combined $111.2 million to settle U.S. litigation accusing them of rigging prices in the roughly $5 trillion-a-day foreign exchange market.
+NEW YORK (Reuters) - Morgan Stanley, Royal Bank of Canada and three other banks agreed to pay a combined $111.2 million to settle U.S. litigation accusing them of rigging prices in the roughly $5 trillion-a-day foreign exchange market.

 The preliminary settlements were detailed in filings late Friday in the U.S. District Court in Manhattan, and require a judge's approval.